 6. Lankathilaka Image House

 Lankathilaka Viharaya is the largest image house built in ancient Sri Lanka by the Great King Parakramabahu.
-This impressive stone building has a huge statue in it with outer walls that are incredibly thick.
+This impressive stone building has a huge statue inside and outer walls that are incredibly thick.
 You can find wonderfully carved details of palaces and gods all over the brick structure.
-The stucco relief sculpture on the exterior walls also shows south Indian influence.
+The stucco relief sculpture on the exterior walls also shows South Indian influence.
 It is a place you shouldn’t miss during your visit to Polonnaruwa.

 7. Rankoth Vehera (Rankoth Dagaba)